dbt-labs/docs.getdbt.com/website/docs/guides/sl-cookbook-recipes.md

    dbt parse
    ```

-2. Query your metrics to verify they are working as expected:
+2. Query your metrics to confirm the results are as expected.
+Run the following command:

    ```bash
    dbt sl query --metrics arr --group-by metric_time__year --where "metric_time__year >= '2023'" --order-by metric_time__year